Re-model and extension of a Victorian townhouse in Camden.

-Re-model and refurbishment of Georgian townhouse in St James, Westminster.
+Re-model and refurbishment of a Georgian townhouse in St James, Westminster.

-The sympathetic restoration improves vertical connectivity whilst extending to the rear of the property to expand the buildings footprint creating high performance spaces fit for the 21st century.
+The sympathetic restoration improves vertical connectivity whilst extending to the rear of the property to expand the buildings footprint creating high performance spaces for the clients way of life.

-The circa £4 million construction works are to be completed in September 2020.
+The £4 million construction works were completed in December 2020.

 CAT B commercial fit out to accommodate five private consultant rooms, a bar and an arrival lounge.
 Maintaining the natural light of the dual aspects floor plate whilst subdividing the floor plate was a key driver for the final designs.